Planning AI Use in Your Course

 Step 5: Outline a Concrete Idea

-Now choose just one idea from above to pursue.
-Make notes below about how to put this idea into practice.
+Choose just one idea from above to pursue.
+Make notes about how to put this idea into practice.

 Think of an assignment you’re currently using or one you’d like to use in your course.